tdwg/vocab/documentation-specification.md

 **IRI** - Internationalized Resource Identifier.
 A superset of Uniform Resource Identifier (URI) that uniquely identifies a resource using characters from any character set.
 [IRI]

-**metadata scheme** - a vocabulary used to make assertions about individuals (sensu OWL [OWL]).
+**metadata scheme** - a vocabulary used to make assertions about individuals (sensu OWL [OWL-OVERVIEW]).
 Terms (or "elements") in the scheme may represent classes or properties.
 Axioms may describe term properties to form an ontology.
 [NISO] [ISO-25964-2]

 **normative** - the prescriptive part of a standard that specifies that which is necessary to comply with the standard